 In addition, the USA and several other basketball teams will wear jerseys made with recycled plastic fabrics—each contains the equivalent of 22 bottles.
 Nike says the jerseys are the lightest they have ever made.
 The USA team’s shorts are also made with lightweight recycled polyester and weigh in at only five ounces each.

 This year’s USA track uniforms have drawn a great deal of media attention regarding sustainability and design.
 The sleek, full-length bodysuit is made with the equivalent of 13 recycled plastic bottles, and Nike says it can shave up to 0.023 seconds over 100 meters compared to its previous track uniform.
 The company conducted more than 1,000 hours of wind tunnel testing to create a comfortable, aerodynamic uniform to reduce drag—made primarily from recycled plastics.

-Zero waste.
+A zero waste policy.
 Uniforms made with recycled plastics.
 Reusable buildings.
 Looks like this year’s Games are inspiring for more than the athletics.